-Councils, community groups and other non-Government organisations make a significant contribution to social housing in New Zealand.
+Councils, community groups and other non-Government organisations make a significant contribution to public housing in New Zealand.

 Community Group Housing is a service provided by Housing New Zealand Corporation.
 The service provides rental homes for government-funded groups or organisations that provide residential community services.